Hijab With Glasses – 15 Stylish Ideas to Try

 • Frame colour: Consider the color of your glasses frames about the colours of your hijabs.
 If you wear various colours, neutral-coloured frames like black, brown, or silver can be versatile and match most outfits.
 Alternatively, you can choose frames that coordinate with or accentuate the colors in your hijab for a coordinated look.

-• Frame size: Pay attention to the size of the frames concerning your face.
+• Frame size: Pay attention to the size of the frames as compared to your face.
 Ensure the frames are not too large or too small, as they should complement your facial features without overwhelming them.
-Frames that are proportionate to your face size tend to look balanced and flattering.
+Frames that are proportionate to your face size tend to look balanced and more flattering.

 • Lightweight frames: Opt for lightweight glasses frames, as they will be more comfortable to wear with a hijab throughout the day.
 Heavy frames can cause discomfort or leave imprints on your skin when combined with the pressure of the fabric.